YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/PiplineGate.md

       - Compression
       - Source Maps
     - .Net on 'Release' mode
-      - Sign dll (Not must, only if releasing the dll tor public usage)
+      - Sign dll (only if releasing the dll for public usage)
     - Configuration file
       - Artifacts are logical-configuration free.
-The are not related to any of your logical environment.
+They are not related to any of your logical environment.
         - Configuration environment will be selected on runtime, by reading it from your Hosting Environment Variables
       - Otherwise, you will have to build an artifact for each logical environment which is a waste of time and storage
       - To Conclude: Compilation step has nothing to do with configuration files
   - Optimize Artifact
     - npm pune will remove all dev dependencies
-    - Delete un wanted files and directories
+    - Delete unwanted files and directories
 - Build a Docker container: (Link to docker specific BP)
   - Make use of MultiStaging technic to speed up your container performance and shrink it's size
 - Versioning:
   - [Read Here](Versioning.md)
-- Publish and Store the Artifact to an organized Repo.
+- Publish and store the Artifacts to an organized Repo.
   - Repo just like Npm, Nuget, Pypy, Dockerhub, or just a custom Repo of your own.
-  - Artifactory is a nice tool.
   - If you have no Repo server, save it to File System, by it's version.
   - Tag the artifact as 'unstable', as it haven't fully tested yet, so it is not ready to run on production environment.
 - In case there are many services, build can be done concurrently for each step.

 ## Deployment

-This section will describe the best practices to how deploying an release-ready Artifact to our Hosting environment, no matter of the logical environment(Prod, QA, Demo...)
+This section will talk about the best practices of how deploying an release-ready Artifact to our Hosting environment, no matter of the logical environment(Prod, QA, Demo...)

 - Zero Downtime
   - Blue Green Algorithms